UoB-COMSM0110/2024-group-10/README.md

 ### Tools and Techniques

 We chose Jira as our project management tool to create a Kanban board, which supports agile development workflows, allowing us to effectively plan, track, and release software development projects.
-A successful Kanban board focuses on continuous improvements (referred to as kaizen) [1].
+A successful Kanban board focuses on continuous improvements (referred to as kaizen).

 <img src="https://github.com/UoB-COMSM0110/2024-group-10/assets/47950124/cdf1402a-b4d3-422c-b0dd-c38745101e0e" alt="Kanban Board" width="600">

-**We recognised the limitations of using a Kanban board to track progress, for example the length of a task is not always estimated appropriately [2].
+**We recognised the limitations of using a Kanban board to track progress, for example the length of a task is not always estimated appropriately.
 To overcome this, we set up regular team meetings, including weekly progress updates and strategy discussions as needed.
 These meetings not only allowed us to monitor project progress in real time but also provided a platform for everyone to express opinions and raise issues, ensuring transparency in decision-making and synchronisation within the team.
 In addition to the Kanban board, we used emails to share Meeting Minutes, helping document and monitor the work we had done each week.
 These included a helpful summary of the meetings to make sure that everyone understood the points discussed and clarified the future work we needed to complete.
 Together, these roles facilitated a well-rounded development process, each team member's expertise contributing uniquely to the project's success, resulting in a comprehensive and engaging game experience for users.**

 <img src="https://github.com/UoB-COMSM0110/2024-group-10/assets/47950124/46058901-8ccf-4555-9df7-ff1fc006f839" alt="meeting minutes" width="550">